 There are different ways companies can build required quality management systems, from using traditional paper-based solutions to deploying modern heavy-duty eQMS software.
 But what's the difference between these options?
 What's the best way to define and embed quality processes and procedures across your operations?

-A quality management system (QMS) is a formalised system that documents the processes, procedures, and responsibilities for achieving a company's quality policies and objectives.
+A quality management system (QMS) is a formalised framework for documenting the quality processes, procedures, and responsibilities that help you build safe and reliable products in the most efficient way.

 Having a formal quality management system is a requirement in many sectors where safety and quality are paramount - from aeronautics and automotive, to pharmaceuticals and medical devices.